France and Botswana

-The French community in Botswana: on 31 December 2017, the number of registered French people was 96 (including 34 with dual citizenship).
+The French community in Botswana: on 31 December 2017, there were 96 registered French people (including 34 with dual citizenship).

 Botswanan community in France: 26 registered in 2016.

-On 22 February 2018, Botswanan Minister of Defence Shaw Kghati visited France and was received by French Minister for the Armed Forces Florence Parly.
+On 22 February 2018, Botswanan Minister of Defence Shaw Kgathi visited France and was received by French Minister for the Armed Forces Florence Parly.

-The official visit in France on 20 and 21 March 2008 of President Mogae, and that of President Khama in June 2015, helped develop our political relationship.
-French Minister of the Ecology, Sustainable and Development Ségolène Royal also visited Botswana in August 2015 during preparations of COP 21.
+The official visit to France on 20 and 21 March 2008 of President Mogae, and that of President Khama in June 2015, helped develop our political relationship.
+French Minister of the Ecology, Sustainable and Development Ségolène Royal also visited Botswana in August 2015 during COP 21 preparations.